RedHope/angular-styleguide/a1/README.md

 ### jsDoc
 ###### [Style [Y220](#style-y220)]
+  - Prefer use of `ngDoc` which is an extension of `jsDoc`.
+Generate docs by running `up doc` on the cli.
   - If planning to produce documentation, use [`jsDoc`](http://usejsdoc.org/) syntax to document function names, description, params and returns.
 Use `@namespace` and `@memberOf` to match your app structure.

     *Why?*: You can generate (and regenerate) documentation from your code, instead of writing it from scratch.